DecredES/Monthly_reports/FIRST_DRAFT_Final_Report.md

 **Final Activities Report Decred in Spanish Proposal 2 from June to December 2020**

+**Overall results Decred in Spanish June to December 2020**

+**Challenges**

+- Reinforce the efforts and resources towards building bridges with Dev teams in Latam.

+- Connecting local Decred communities spread across different countries, social networks and industries to form a much bigger and diverse Decred network in LATAM.

+- Coordinate structured agendas for periodical content on social media with all team members and across different channels.

+**Strengths**

+- International team: interdisciplinary profiles, highly specialised in cryptocurrency industries, technology and entrepreneurial ecosystems.

+- Broad network: our team is connected across the sector in Argentina, Colombia, Mexico, Peru, Spain, Uruguay and Venezuela.

+- Content production: proved funnel from planning to execution on multiple media formats (audio, video, text and graphic design).

+- Proven flexibility: due to Covid-19 we changed our entire strategy within the span of days and as of today we have made the same number of IRL and virtual events.

+**Areas of opportunity**

+- More video content about all things Decred, from 101 questions to complex issues for different audiences and in coordination with major project releases.

+- As we continue building communities across Latam, there is a growing need to foster relationships with locals exchanges for future fiat listing as part of our strategy to build local markets.

+- More cross marketing opportunities with Tier 1 projects, organisations and enterprises looking to explore blockchain and broader technology issues.

 **Virtual Events:**

 - June 25 HablemosDecred 6 "Git and Github: global collaboration tools" ([twitter](https://twitter.com/Decred_ES/status/1275164449448607748), [twitter](https://www.youtube.com/watch?v=4b0xYYk6xlY))